Call for a European Coalition of Cities against Racism

 Its Ten-Point Plan of Action, elaborated in close cooperation with academic experts, cities and representatives of civil society was adopted at the launching conference of the European Coalition.

-Since its inception in December 2004, approximately 100 municipalities from 20 countries of Europe have joined the initiative.
+Since its inception in December 2004, 121 municipalities from 24 countries of Europe have joined the initiative.

-More information is available in the brochure [in PDF format]:Back to top
+More information is available (in PDF format):Back to top